WwalkerRocks/Super-Clicks/README.md

-# unhumanClicks
-An attempt at an autoclicker
+Unhuman Clicks is my attempt at an autoClicker and is open source.